-We recognise that these women and men provide essential support to many of our hosts, and make it possible for hosts to provide excellent and dependable hospitality to their guests.
-To return this support, join us in committing to make Airbnb a place where cleaners are recognised as valuable members of our community and are treated with dignity and respect.
+We recognize that these women and men provide essential support to many of our hosts, and make it possible for hosts to provide excellent and dependable hospitality to their guests.
+To return this support, join us in committing to make Airbnb a place where cleaners are recognized as valuable members of our community and are treated with dignity and respect.

 When cleaners are paid a living wage, they’re better able to:

 - Perform consistent, high-quality work

 - Take time off to care for themselves or a family member

 Determining a living wage in the United States

 We used the National Domestic Workers Alliance (NDWA) standards to understand what it means to pay cleaners a living wage.
 NDWA is the leading association for cleaners, nannies, and domestic workers across the country.
 Below are some guidelines for hosts to ensure cleaners are paid a living wage.